RaghavGanesh7/FreeDevTools/frontend/design.md

 1. Ensure each component is a card component from @src/components/ui/card.tsx.
 2. Differentiate between Tool and Contents.
 Tool Cards should be wrapped under the ToolCardWrapper component.
 Other cards should be wrapped under ToolContentCardWrapper.
 These are available from src/components/tool/ToolCardWrapper.tsx and src/components/tool/ToolContentCardWrapper.tsx
 3. Cards inside ToolCardWrapper should have the tool-card-bg classname.
 No classname needed for the cards inside ToolContentCardWrapper.
-4. Card titles should have default font weight.
+4. Card titles should have default font weight, Do not apply additional font-weight classes.
 5. The ToolCardWrapper and the ToolContentCardsWrapper should be wrapped under ToolBody component (Located in src/components/tool/ToolBody.tsx )